 “Where are you from?”
 Summer Video Contest

-This year's summer reading, Exit West, tells the story of Saeed and Nadia, a young couple who decide to flee from their home country during the height of a civil war and look to escape to other nations through a series of magical doors.
-The novel invites readers to consider the notion of home and to answer questions about what it means to be from a particular place.
+This year’s summer reading, Hey, Kiddo, tells the story of the author, Jarrett Krosoczka, as he grows up in Western Massachusetts, living with his grandparents.
+The graphic novel invites readers to consider the notion of home and family and to answer questions about what it means to be from a particular place.
 We invite you to participate in a contest that engages further with these themes.

 We invite your submissions of short video clips that answer the broad question, “Where are you from?”
 The Orientation staff will select the top 10 clips that are submitted and include them in a portion of the Orientation program.